SeisComP/main/apps/tools/inventory/dlsv2inv/descriptions/dlsv2inv.rst

 While importing the attribute :confval:`datacenterID` is read and written into the archive attribute of all networks and stations available in the dataless.
-The datacenterID can be overridden with the :option:`--dcid` command line option.
+The datacenterID can be overridden with the ``--dcid`` command-line option.

 .. note::